Seat belt legislation: Australia

 In Australia, after the introduction of mandatory front outboard mounting points in 1964, the use of seat belts by all vehicle passengers was made compulsory in the states of Victoria and South Australia in 1970 and 1971, respectively.
 By 1973, the use of fitted seat belts by vehicle occupants was made compulsory for the rest of Australia and some other countries during the 1970s and 1980s.
 The subsequent dramatic decline in road deaths is generally because of seat belt laws and subsequent road safety campaigns.
 Seat belts are not required for bus occupants unless fitted, reversing drivers, and those driving some slow-moving vehicles.
 The laws for these differ depending on the state or territory with jurisdiction.

 Canada

 All provinces in Canada have primary enforcement seat belt laws.
 In 1976, Ontario was the first province to pass a law which required vehicle occupants to wear seat belts.

+Switzerland

+In 1976, the Swiss government required seat belts to be worn in the front seats of vehicles.
+The measure was overturned by the Supreme Court in 1977.
+On 30 November 1980, the issue of compulsory seat belt use in the front seats was put to a referendum.
+The law was accepted with 52 % of the people who voted.
+In 1994, seat belts became compulsory in the rear seats of vehicles, this time without significant resistance.